BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• Average hourly earnings by region ranged from $24 to $29 in June 2024; the Lower Mainland and Northern BC regions have the same highest average, while the Cariboo, Kootenay, and Thompson Okanagan regions have the same lowest average.
+- Average hourly earnings by region ranged from $21 to $29 in November 2024; the Lower Mainland reported highest average, while the Kootenay region had the lowest average.

 Chart 11 tracks the average hourly wage in the Tourism and Hospitality sector in B.C each month.
 This chart has four display options, which can be toggled in the lower right-hand corner of the chart.
 The first two options allow users to group data by sector and the last two options allow users to group data by region.
 The first and third option, labeled "filter by", will display the hourly wage for one selected sector or region over the past three years since 2019.
 The second and fourth options, labeled "show all", will display the hourly wage for any number of sectors or regions for one selected year.